Homemade French Fries, your favorite restaurant staple at home! These are so easy to make with just 2 main ingredients that you won’t be turning back.

 - Cut potatoes lengthwise into about 1/2 inch sticks.

-- Take the fries out of the water in batches and dry them off with a clean kitchen towel.
-CAREFULLY place them into the hot oil and cook for 10-12 minutes.
+- CAREFULLY place them into the hot oil and cook for 10-12 minutes.
 Stir them around in the oil a few times.
 There should not be a lot of color on the fries at this point.
 You will need to fry in batches.

 - Turn up the heat to 375°F. Again, carefully place the fries back into the fryer in batches.
 Cook for 2-3 minutes, until the exterior is golden brown and crispy.

-- Shake off excess oil and dump back onto the wire rack.
+- Shake off excess oil and dump them back onto the wire rack.
 Immediately season with season salt and kosher salt to your taste.

 Video